 Given decent spring hatches, early season can be superb with good daytime sport expected through to June.
-Summer tends to see fish revise their feeding periods and can be reluctant to rise in low water and sunny conditions, especially the specimen fish until evening time to coincide with sedge and blue winged olive activity and lowering light conditions.
-That said due to dense tree cover.
-Strid Wood is well worth a visit even on stifling hot summer days as is targeting pocket water and riffles with nymphs and North Country Flies.
-August through to October belongs to pale wateries and needle flys which sees both Trout and Grayling taking advantage as the days grow shorter.
+Summer tends to see fish revise their feeding periods and be reluctant to rise in low water and sunny conditions.
+The specimen fish in particular prefer to wait until evening time to coincide with sedge and blue winged olive activity and lowering light conditions.

+With that said, due to its dense tree cover, Strid Wood is well worth a visit even on stifling hot summer days as is targeting pocket water and riffles with nymphs and North Country Flies.

+August through to October belongs to pale wateries and needle flies, which sees both trout and grayling taking advantage as the days grow shorter.

-As long as floods don't hamper access, October offers first class dry fly fishing for Grayling
+As long as floods don't hamper access, October offers first class dry fly fishing for grayling.